|

 ) mod_plsql

+without any modifications.
 This kind of application includes applications designed with Oracle Designer - Web Server Generator

 or Oracle Web DB